Double Cross Disc

-Hub rear spacing: 132.5mm (if the chainstays on your Old Gold Double Cross Disc are basically straight); 135mm (if your chainstays are slightly bowed. this is a new spec change for late 2013) If you are in doubt of which you have, just use MTB hubs.
+Hub rear spacing: 132.5mm (if the chainstays on your Old Gold Double Cross Disc are basically straight); 135mm (if your chainstays are slightly bowed. this is the current spec as of late 2013) If you are in doubt of which you have, just use MTB hubs.

 Brakes: Disc (International mount, 160mm rotors)